yjyoo3312/TVQ-VAE/README.md

    -yourown
 ```

-You can also test your dataset.
-If you have the `corpus.txt` file in `yourown` folder, our code will do preprocessing in its first pretrain run.
+If you possess the `corpus.txt` file within the `yourown` folder, our code will conduct preprocessing during its initial pretraining run, allowing you to test your dataset as well.

 ### Training

-The training code consists of two phases: pretraining of the VQ-VAE, and the training of the TVQ-VAE.
-We provide the pretrained VQ-VAE code for 20NG and NYT datasets in the below link.
+The training code comprises two phases: pretraining the VQ-VAE and training the TVQ-VAE.
+We offer the pretrained VQ-VAE code for the 20NG and NYT datasets at the link below.

 [20ng](https://drive.google.com/drive/folders/1C-1pz5muuvoPoLWvn7poimVXI5Xrg1m2?usp=sharing), [NYT](https://drive.google.com/drive/folders/1fOiLe8wdteDaF0ZB0MuGLqNMnakdU7oB?usp=sharing)

-In the link, you can access the folder `tvq_vae`, consisting of
+Within the provided link, you'll find the folder labeled `tvq_vae`, which contains

 ```
 -DOCUMENT_ANALYSIS